ISISComputingGroup/ibex_developers_manual/System-Testing-The-IBEX-Script-Generator-with-Squish-BDD-Tools.md

 # Running the tests

-You can run the whole test suite with the
+You can run the whole test suite with the play button located above the test cases next to the new BDD test case button